Introducing Adobe Lightroom: Everything To Know

 Lightroom is the reigning champion of intuitive organization.
 It gives you multiple ways to organize and store photos, and applying keywords directly at import saves you a ton of time as you’re processing.

-The program will suggest keywords, or you can choose from established sets, meaning you’ll never be at a loss for keywords, whether it’s image one or image 1001.
+The program will suggest these, or you can choose from established sets, meaning you’ll never be at a loss, whether it’s image one or image 1001.

-Darktable leaves a lot to be desired in terms of keywords.
+Darktable leaves a lot to be desired in this aspect.
 Darktable gives you “tagging” options but doesn’t offer suggestions.
 Even the process of finding an image with the keywords again isn’t intuitive, requiring you to click through multiple stages just to find your collections again.
 It works, and it will organize, just not as smoothly.

 Winner: Lightroom by a mile

-Processing images should be simple and straightforward — otherwise, you’d still be fooling around with Photoshop.
+Processing photos should be simple and straightforward — otherwise, you’d still be fooling around with Photoshop.
 Here’s what you need to know.

 Lightroom Classic CC 2019